Press enter to see results or esc to cancel.

 • You were born with a natural self-healing ability: Self-healing is at the core of TCM treatments.
 TCM treatments are meant to unlock your body’s ability to self-heal instead of targeting and suppressing certain symptoms.

 • Prevention is the best cure: Various TCM treatments are meant to protect your body from health complications and treat it before the symptoms arise.
-From this principle, TCM practitioners often develop skills that allow them to interpret signs your body is telling you before illness symptoms appear.
+From this principle, TCM practitioners often develop skills that allow them to interpret the signs your body is telling you before illness symptoms appear.

 Five Common Types of TCM